 - By law, the library gives preference in the lending of materials to veterans that have been honorably discharged from the armed forces of the United States.

-- In compliance with state and federal laws pertaining to information privacy, the library will make every effort to keep patron registration and borrowing records confidential.
+- In compliance with state and federal laws pertaining to information privacy, the library will keep patron registration and borrowing records confidential.

 BTBL reserves the right to suspend a patron's service in two cases: non-activity for 12 months or in the event any BTBL policies are repeatedly violated.Non-Activity